 A 64-year-old French defense industry manager was given a very special surprise gift by his friends and colleagues.

 The morning of the big surprise, the gentleman that had never expressed any interest in aviation, aircraft, or flying, was given the incredible and most unexpected news that his friends had somehow obtained special ministerial approval for him to hop on as a passenger on a French Air Force Dassault Rafale B fighter jet.
 SUPRISE!

 Lighting up 34 thousand pounds of thrust with afterburners, the Rafale jet hurled itself down the runway, launched into the air, and was climbing to 2500 feet when the pilot began to ease a bit of backstick pressure.
 The lessening of the pull caused the passenger to float slightly out of his seat.
-Reaching for something to hold, the gentleman now with a total time of 20 seconds of flight time under is belt, most unfortunately tried to brace himself using a black and yellow stripped handle conveniently placed in-between his legs.
+Reaching for something to hold, the gentleman now with a total time of 20 seconds of flight time under his belt, most unfortunately tried to brace himself using a black and yellow stripped handle conveniently placed in-between his legs.

-The handle he used to seek comfort is connected to an underseat lateral rocket motor that he unwittingly initialled to its firing command functions.
+The handle he chose to seek comfort with, is connected to an underseat lateral rocket motor that he unwittingly initialled to its firing command functions.

-Within milliseconds, the glass canopy above was sliced away by multiple cutting explosive charges freeing him to the blue skies above, as his MK 16 Ejection Seat fired its cartridges, and most expeditiously and unceremoniously sent the poor birthday boy on his own explosive journey with an instant acceleration to 625 nautical miles per hour…away from the fighter jet.
+Within milliseconds, the glass canopy above was sliced away by multiple cutting explosive charges freeing him to the blue skies above, as his MK 16 Ejection Seat fired its cartridges, and most expeditiously and unceremoniously sent the poor birthday boy on his own explosive journey with instant acceleration to 625 nautical miles per hour…away from the fighter jet.